A Greyhound Pitbull mix is often called a Greybull Pit, they make excellent lap dogs, despite their size, and will never get bored of playtime.

 This means that you’ll need to be prepared for a larger, stockier dog and ensure you have enough indoor and outdoor space to accommodate their needs.

 The coats of both dogs are also very short.
-This means that that you’re likely to end up with a dog with very short, fine fur.
+This means that you’re likely to end up with a dog with very short, fine fur.